France: Le Pen blames low turnout for poorer-than-expected election showing | DW | 20.06.2021

 Le Pen's party was expected to win at least one region, propelling her into the national spotlight with her new, softened image.
 While she was not a candidate in these elections, she has campaigned as the face of the party.

-"She appears less extreme in the eyes of the French, less dangerous for democracy, than she did a decade ago," said Brice Teinturier, an analyst with pollster IPSOS, speaking with Reuters.
+"She appears less extreme in the eyes of the French, less dangerous for democracy, than she did a decade ago," said Brice Teinturier, an analyst with pollster IPSOS, speaking with the Reuters news agency.

 Exit polls showed her party topping the first round in Provence-Alpes-Cote d'Azur.